Last updated October 2013

 When you apply for a mortgage or further borrowing it may be necessary to obtain references, details of your existing financial commitments, and any other information that is required to assess or review lending risks, to recover debts, and to prevent or detect fraud.
 Where applicable, your current and previous employers, accountant, landlord, lender, bank, insurance or pension company may be contacted to obtain this information.
 In limited circumstances these references may need to be obtained after you open your account.
 This may be for regulatory purposes, or if the lending decision needs to be reviewed.
 Your permission to obtain these references will therefore continue to apply after your account has been opened.
 It may also be necessary to obtain information or documentation from your solicitor relating to any work they carry out either on your or our behalf.

-methods of communication may be used when sending you information about your account.
+Making sure we deliver excellent customer service is very important to us and to do this various methods of communication may be used when sending you information about your account.
 Most of the time you will be contacted by letter or telephone, but you may also be sent updates by text message or email when it is believed to be appropriate.
 You can ask us to stop sending these messages at any time.
 Additionally, in extraordinary circumstances (such as natural disaster or civil unrest) we may also send you updates by text message or email.
 If we decide to use email to contact you, we will only do this if we have ensured that using email will not put your information at risk, or, if you have requested we email you, that we have explained the risks of sending an "insecure" email and that you are happy to accept that risk.

 In addition you may wish to choose a channel of communication that suits you when you need to contact us.
 If you need to email a Lloyds Banking Group company, we recommend you check their website to see if a secure email facility exists so that your email can be sent securely.
 If you send us emails in other ways, such as from your personal account, then remember that the message may not be secure and there is a risk that it could be intercepted.
 If you choose to send an "insecure" email, please keep the amount of confidential information you include to a minimum.